-1. Extremely slow websites
+1. Extremely Slow Websites

 This makes all their websites load at very low speeds.
-Slow websites create bad user experience and are bad for SEO.
+Slow websites create a bad user experience and are bad for SEO (search engine optimization).

-2. Unprofessional web address
+2. Unprofessional Web Address

 Having a website address like

 Visitors to your website and potential customers would find it quite difficult to take your website seriously when you don’t even have a proper domain name.

 3. Trial Service is Not Really Free

-After a while you are asked to pay for it.
+After a while, you are asked to sign up for a premium plan.
 In most cases, this price is usually way higher than normal WordPress hosting services.
 If you added a credit card during signup, then they can charge you without giving you any warning.

-4. Hidden charges for free website
+4. Hidden Charges for Free Website

-Some of them charge their users for additional services like image hosting, email accounts, FTP access, website transfer, etc. These charges are often outrageously high.
+Some of them charge their users for additional services like image hosting, email accounts, FTP access, website transfer, eCommerce stores, etc. These charges are often outrageously high.

-These service providers do not offer any tools to easily migrate your site.
+These service providers do not offer any tools or integrations to easily migrate your site.
 Users end up paying freelancers to manually export their content which can quickly increase your bill.

-6. Irrelevant advertisements on your website
+6. Irrelevant Advertisements on Your Website

 Most of these free website services are supported by advertisements.
 You create content and build your website, but they get paid for the ads.
 Often these ads are distracting, intrusive, and look ugly.

 If they shut down a website, they usually don’t give your data or provide you a way to save your content.

-They would simply shutdown their servers, and you will loose your website and all the data.
+They would simply shut down their servers, and you would lose your website and all the data.
 Their terms of service give them full legal protection to do so.

-Most of the time it is a subdomain associated with the service.
+Most of the time, it is a subdomain associated with the service.
 You cannot replicate that address or redirect users to your new site elsewhere.